Siegbert Tarrasch, one of the most influential players of our time once said, “Many have become chess masters, no one has become the master of chess.”

 Later on in the same year, precisely May 2014, Carlsen reached a peak rating of 2882 – a feat recorded as the highest rating in the history of chess.
 In the year 2016, he successfully retained his title for a second time, this time against the Russian Super-GM Sergey Karjakin.

-Among some the characteristics that make Magnus one of the greatest chess players of all time is that he seems to have no weaknesses, a man of ruthless pragmatism if you will.
-His playing style is comprised of strategic and positional chess, but he almost never misses tactical opportunities – and once he a window, he’s likely gonna convert it into a win.
+Among some, the characteristics that make Magnus one of the greatest chess players of all time is that he seems to have no weaknesses, a man of ruthless pragmatism if you will.
+His playing style is comprised of strategic and positional chess, but he rarely misses tactical opportunities – and once he a window, he’s likely gonna convert it into a win.

 4) Wilhelm Steinitz (1836-1900)

-Most of his ideas came off as strange to modern folks, they were the foundations for which of all the positional themes we all know now we’re built.
+Most of his ideas came off as strange to modern folks, and they were the foundations for which of all the positional themes we all know how we’re built.
 Some of the worlds greatest chess players such as Tarrasch and Lasker, among others, recognized Steinitz as their “teacher.”

 In the year 1866, Steinitz defeated Adolf Andersson, the then-strongest active player in the world.
-Between 1873-1882, Steinitz only played one match, against Blackburne, a match which saw him winning a flawless 7-0 score.
+Between 1873-1882, Steinitz only played one match, against Blackburne, a game which saw him winning a perfect 7-0 score.
 He made his comeback in 1882.
 In 1886 he went on to defeat his bitter rival, Zuckertort, for “championship of the world.”